Be the one who knows first.

 It takes companies an average of 147 days to detect a malicious hacker who has breached their perimeter and is actively attacking internal systems*.

-ThreatBox looks, acts and feels like a real IoT device or web-service in your environment.
+ThreatBox looks, acts and feels like a real industrial control device or web-service in your environment.
 When attackers are performing reconnaissance or finding targets, ThreatBox will alert you to their actions and lateral movement.

 HOW IT WORKS